35 Examples of Personal Goals You Need to Set (Updated 2023)

 You must also let people know what you will and will not tolerate.
 Make sure disrespect is at the top of that list!
 I also wrote a book on How to Set Boundaries in my mini self-help eBook series.
 You can check it out (and grab your copy) here!

-10 Personal Development Goals
+10 Examples of Personal Goals for personal growth

 I thought I would update this post to add ten more examples of personal goals.
 I find that each year I get older, I set more goals.
 So weird.

-Strive to be a nicer, kinder and more loving human being.
+Strive to be a nicer, kinder, and more loving human being.

 It’s so easy for us to lash out at people who have hurt us or made us mad, but next time something like that happens, before you react, stop and breathe.
 In and out.